erikorlowski/cscie97/cscie97/asn2/Design.md

 ```

 ## Implementation
-At a high level, when a command script is passed in by a user, the processessing of this file starts with the ModelServiceApiDriver class.
-The ModelServiceApiDriver class is responsible for interacting with the file and passing the text of the file to the ModelServiceApi class.
+At a high level, when a command script is passed in by a user, the processessing of this file starts with the ModelServiceApiImpl class.
+The ModelServiceApiImpl class is responsible for interacting with the file and passing the text of the file line by line to the CommandParser class.

-The ModelServiceApi class is the class responsible for the validation and execution of the command script.
+The CommandParser class is the class responsible for the validation and execution of commands.

-The ModelServiceApi uses the the Command class to classify and execute each Command.

 A high level view of the happy path process to execute a Command Script is shown in the sequence diagram below.